 Cataract surgery can be frightening if you don’t know what to expect.
-The best thing you can do before your procedure is to arm yourself with information.
+The best thing you can do before your procedure is conduct research.
 Here are some general answers about cataract surgery.

 It is surgery, but it’s not considered “major” by the medical community.
 In most instances, cataract surgery is an outpatient procedure.